RodZill4/material-maker/material_maker/doc/user_interface_main_menu.rst

 * *Reset zoom* Resets the zoom level of the current material graph view

+* *Frame selected nodes* Zoom in/out to selected nodes so that they fit the graph view

+* *Frame all nodes* Zoom in/out to all nodes to fit the graph view

 * *Show/Hide side panels* (or the *Control+SpaceBar* keyboard shortcut) can be used to hide the side panels so the space available for the main panel is maximized (which can be useful on smaller displays).